bellingcat/wayback-google-analytics/README.md

 Wayback Google Analytics uses [Poetry](https://python-poetry.org/), a Python dependency management and packaging tool.
 A GitHub workflow automates the tests on PRs and to main ([see our workflow here](https://github.com/bellingcat/wayback-google-analytics/actions)),  be sure to update the [semantic](https://semver.org/) version number in `pyproject.toml` when opening a PR.

-To publish a new version to PyPI, you can follow these steps:
+If you have push access, follow these steps to trigger the GitHub workflow that will build and release a new version to PyPI :

 1. Change the version number in [pyproject.toml](pyproject.toml)
 2. Create a new tag for that version `git tag "vX.0.0"`